-Our team at Take Command Health is accustomed to working remotely from time to time.
+Our team at Take Command is accustomed to working remotely from time to time.
 Some of our team members actually work from home full-time, some are out of state, and one worked from Sweden (yes, Sweden!) for a year.
 We use all kinds of video conferencing tools and communication tools to help us collaborate even when we aren’t in the same room.
 The list below includes some of the tools we use every day to do our best work.
 If working from home is new to you, take a few minutes to explore some of these product offerings.

-Zoom Basic Plan: We love Zoom at TCH!
+Zoom Basic Plan: We love Zoom at TC!
 Host up to 100 participants in a meeting and hold unlimited one-on-one meetings with the video-conference provider’s complimentary plan.
 This does provide a 40-minute limit on group meetings, though you’re not limited to the number of meetings.

 Dropbox Paper: We really, really like this too.
 This allows us to edit, share, and view documents together with all kinds of cool features and shortcuts.

 Google Hangouts: Hangouts brings conversations to life with photos, emoji, and even group video calls for free.

 Microsoft Teams freemium: Enjoy unlimited chat, built-in group and one-on-one audio or video calling, 10 GB of team file storage and 2 GB of personal file storage per user.
 You also get real-time collaboration with the Office apps for web, including Word, Excel, PowerPoint, and OneNote.

 PandaDoc: The document automation software for small and medium-sized businesses has launched a free e-signature plan to help businesses keep running while they switch to remote working.